Codewithimisi/Superstore-Sales-Analysis/README.md

 # Superstore-Sales-Analysis

+## Project Overview

-Analyzing sales transactions within a superstore using MySQL.
+This project involves analyzing sales transactions within a superstore using MySQL to derive insights for decision-making and strategy formulation.